mediacloud/backend/doc/api_2_0_spec.md

  custom_tag                    Can be specified multiple times to add multiple tags to the story sentence
 --------------------------------------------------------------------------------------------------------

+**NOTE:**  when a story is re-processed, its story sentence objects are deleted and recreated.
+In practice, it is rare for stories to be reprocessed.
+But if a story is reprocessed any custom tags attached to its story sentences will be lost.
+(Custom tags on the story itself will persist reprocessing.)

 ####Example

 Set the custom_sentence_tags on the story sentence with story_sentences_id 1000 to 'foo' and 'bar'

 curl -X PUT -d stories_id=10000 -d custom_tag=foo -d custom_tag=bar http://mediacloud.org/api/v2/story_sentences/custom_tags

 #Extended Examples